The most interesting facts about Lebanon, from one of the world’s oldest countries to a capital city once known as the “Paris of the East”.

 9. Lebanon declared independence in 1946.

-10. The Lebanese flag is horizontally striped red-white-red with a green cedar tree in the centre.
-Historically, red and white have been associated with the Kassite and the Yemenite clans that have existed for more than 1,000 years.
+10. The Lebanese flag is horizontally striped red-white-red with a green cedar tree in the center.
+Historically, red and white have been associated with the Kassites and the Yemenite clans that have existed for more than 1,000 years.
 The cedar tree, mentioned in the Bible as a symbol of strength and wealth, has long been associated with Lebanese Christians.

 11. Lebanon is the third smallest country in the Middle East after Bahrain and the Palestinian Territories.

-13. The most famous is Baalbek, also known as Heliopolis or ‘Sun City’.
-Baalbek is the most spectacular ancient site in Lebanon, “one of the finest examples of Imperial Roman architecture” and is arguably the best-preserved ancient site in the Middle East.
+13. The most famous is Baalbek, also known as Heliopolis or the ‘Sun City’.
+Baalbek is the most spectacular ancient site in Lebanon, “one of the finest examples of Imperial Roman architecture”, and is arguably the best-preserved ancient site in the Middle East.

 14. Byblos, one of the oldest Phoenician cities, has been inhabited since the Neolithic period (10,000-4,500 BC).
-Its buildings date back 8000 years and demonstrate several millennia of constructions.
+Its buildings date back 8000 years and demonstrate several millennia of construction.

 15. The Phoenician city of Tyre is supposedly where purple dye was invented.
 According to legend, purple pigment was discovered and reproduced in Tyre, although its use was initially reserved for royalty and nobility.